nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 The SSP brokers and routes connections to endpoints.
 In order to facilitate urgent appointment booking it is important to support the ability to establish connections between systems on-the-fly without prior networking or security configuration between two specific systems.
 In order to do this all communications between systems are brokered via the SSP.
 That way systems involved in booking only ever need to establish and accept connections from/to the SSP which can be configured once, as part of <A href="https://nhsd-a2si.github.io/docs-uec-appts/assurance_supplier.html">assurance</a>

 ### Provider Systems
+The provider system is the system that is offering appointments to be booked into.
+This system will be configured to accept connections from the SSP and will offer the defined capabilities in this standard via its FHIR Interface.
+There are many different service types that could be a booking provider including UTC's, OOH GP's, Emergency Dental services etc..

 ## Service Discovery